3-png/COMP-3512-assign-2/README.md

 #### Key Features:
 - Provides styles for layout, typography, and interactive elements (e.g., buttons, modals).
 - Ensures the application is visually consistent and appealing across devices.
-- Includes styling for themes or specific views, such as the races view.
+- Includes styling for themes or specific views, such as the home view.

 ---